 Improving your product is an essential component of sustainable competitiveness in software as a service industry.
-Product updates are necessary to keep customers excited and satisfied.
-Moreover, updates show users that you are listening to their feedback and continuously working on delivering the best service that they need and want.
+New product features and product updates are necessary to keep customers excited and satisfied.
+Moreover, updates and new announcements show users that you are listening to their feedback and continuously working on delivering the best service that they need and want.

 The challenge is to deliver the right message to your audience.
 Announcing updates is a tricky task, and unfortunately, a lot of startups and even enterprises do it wrong.

 Have you ever been bombarded with billion new notifications, pop-up windows, telling you that some SaaS tool improved X feature and fixed Z bug?
 It takes a good couple of click and waiting to close windows to actually start using the product.

 Marketers, developers, product managers need to respect users and use smart ways to announce updates.